-Inspectors' visit to suspected Syria gas attack site delayed
+U.S. accuses Russia, Syria of tampering with Douma evidence, Moscow denies

 The U.S. ambassador to the United Nations, Nikki Haley, said on Sunday the United States would announce new economic sanctions aimed at companies dealing with equipment related to Assad’s alleged use of chemical weapons.

-Although U.S. President Donald Trump had declared: “Mission accomplished” after the strikes, U.S. Lieutenant General Kenneth McKenzie at the Pentagon acknowledged that elements of the program remained and he could not guarantee that Syria would be unable to conduct a chemical attack in the future.

-Sayyed Hassan Nasrallah, the leader of the Lebanese Hezbollah movement, which fights alongside the Syrian army, said the U.S. military had kept its strikes limited because it knew a wider attack would bring retaliation from Damascus and its allies and inflame the region.

-The Western leaders were also facing scrutiny at home over their actions.
+The Western leaders also faced scrutiny at home over their actions.

 Britain’s May will make a statement to parliament on Monday on her decision and will repeat her assertion that Assad’s forces were highly likely responsible for the attack.